Football clubs in Spain – Region by region

 Asturias

 This cider-loving region of northern Spain is home to all kinds of unique cultural quirks, as well as some of the most dramatic scenery in all of Iberia.
 Its two main cities (which are separated by just 30 km) enjoy a fierce rivalry on and off the pitch with Real Oviedo and Sporting Gijon battling it out for regional pride.
-The Asturian derby won’t take place in 2025/26 though, after Real Oviedo ended a 24-year wait for top-flight football by winning promotion to LaLiga via the play-offs.
+The Asturian derby is back on the menu in the 2026/27 campaign, after Oviedo’s relegation from La Liga.

 The Asturian clubs

-Segunda: Sporting Gijon
+Segunda: Sporting Gijon, Real Oviedo

 Primera Federacion: Real Aviles